maxhoffmann/old-maximilianhoffmann.com/article/email-clients-are-bad-designed/_email-clients-are-bad-designed.md

+# Email clients are bad designed

+## 20th of October, 2013

 I’ve never met someone who loved working with emails.
 If “Inbox Zero” is a term there certainly has to be a design problem.
 Recently I’ve realized why there is so much frustration when we have to deal with our inbox.
 The email protocol itself is not the problem.
 The way email clients are designed is why we are always unsatisfied with our inbox.

 ### Inbox (52843 messages)